nikku/talks/2025-no-refactoring-issues/index.md

 ---

-### :two: "Next time we should clean this up."
+### :speech_balloon: "Next time we should clean this up."

 ---

-### :two: No body is ever going to prioritize a *cleanup*, it *ships no user value*.
+### :bulb: No body is going to prioritize your *cleanup*, it *ships no user value*.
 Clean it up now, in context, or keep suffering.

 ---